mike-matera/cloud-native-server/README.md

 You can find the `Dockerfile` for the supported distros in the `containers` directory.
 If you clone this repository on GitHub you can reuse the `.github/workflows/*` files to build your own packages.
 Container builds are triggered by certain tags.
 For example, the Ubuntu container is build on a `jammy-*` tag.

-If you use a custom image add the following lines to your `custom.yaml` from the quickstart:
+If you use a custom image, create a values file called `custom.yaml` and add the following lines to it:

 ```yaml
 image: